-The Tamaudun Mausoleum is a short walk from Shuri Castle, which can be reached by bus 7, 8, or 14 (240 yen, 5-20 min) from Shuri Station or central Naha, or in 10 minutes by car from central Naha.
+The Tamaudun Mausoleum is a short walk from Shuri Castle, which can be reached by bus 7, 8, or 14 (240 yen, 5–20 minutes) from Shuri Station or central Naha, or a 10-minute drive from central Naha.

 Tamaudun Mausoleum

-Tamaudun Mausoleum (玉陵), built in the early 16th century, is a royal burial site of the Ryukyu Kingdom’s royal family.
-Located near Shuri Castle, it was restored after significant war damage and is now a UNESCO World Heritage site, part of the Castles of the Ryukyu Kingdom.
-The mausoleum features three chambers: the left for kings and queens, the right for princes and princesses, and the center for recently deceased bodies awaiting ritual bone cleaning.
+Tamaudun Mausoleum (玉陵), built in the early 16th century, serves as the royal burial site of the Ryukyu Kingdom’s royal family.
+Located just a short distance from Shuri Castle, the mausoleum was heavily damaged during the Battle of Okinawa but has since been carefully restored.
+As a UNESCO World Heritage site, it is now part of the Castles of the Ryukyu Kingdom.
+The mausoleum features three distinct chambers: the left chamber is reserved for kings and queens, the right for princes and princesses, and the central chamber is used for recently deceased bodies awaiting ritual bone cleaning, a unique practice reflecting the Ryukyu dynasty's burial traditions.

 Hours and Fees